AppMovi2/Examen_1/README.md

-# Fake Store App - Exam 1
+# 🛒 Fake Store App - Exam 1

-## 📱 App Summary
+## 📱 Overview

-Fake Store App is a mobile application developed with **React Native** that simulates a simple e-commerce system.
+Fake Store App is a mobile application built with **React Native** that simulates a basic e-commerce experience.

 The application allows users to:

 - Create a local user account
 - Login using local storage (AsyncStorage)
 - View products from FakeStore API
-- Filter products by categories
+- Filter products by category
-- Open product detail screen
+- View product details
 - Add products to a shopping cart
-- Calculate subtotal and total prices
+- Calculate subtotal and total
 - Remove products or clear the cart

-The project uses Redux Toolkit for state management and Axios for API requests.

 ---